RMPL: Relation-aware Multi-task Progressive Learning with Stage-wise Training for Multimedia Event Extraction: Related Work

 \subsection{Multimedia Event Extraction}

 MEE aims to identify events and their arguments from documents that jointly contain textual and visual information.
-This task was first systematically formulated by Li et al.~\cite{li-etal-2020-cross}, which established the M2E2 benchmark and provided an initial formalization of event extraction across text and images.
-Early approaches to this task mainly rely on cross-modal alignment to transfer event semantics across text and images.
-Specifically, representative methods include FLAT and WASE~\cite{li-etal-2020-cross}, which operationalize this strategy by learning weakly supervised structured embeddings that associate textual event mentions with corresponding visual evidence.
-Subsequent methods further enhance cross-modal correspondence by introducing more explicit alignment mechanisms, such as unified contrastive learning in UniCL~\cite{10.1145/3503161.3548132} and event-aware pretraining strategies in CLIP-EVENT~\cite{9879585}.
-To address the scarcity of annotated multimedia event data, CAMEL~\cite{10.1145/3581783.3612526} employs synthetic data generation together with curriculum-style training to adapt models trained on unimodal data to multimedia scenarios, while X-MTL~\cite{Cao2025XMTL} leverages cross-modal multi-task learning to incorporate auxiliary supervision signals.
-MMUTF~\cite{seeberger-etal-2024-mmutf} innovatively reformulates MEE as a unified template filling problem by matching role-specific templates with textual and visual candidates; UMIE~\cite{Sun2024UMIE} integrates visual object representations into text-centric event extraction via gated attention; and MGIM~\cite{10533232} adopts a multi-grained coarse-to-fine inference paradigm to progressively disambiguate multimedia event predictions.
-Despite steady progress, these approaches primarily focus on cross-modal semantic alignment, data adaptation, or task unification, and do not explicitly model internal event structure among arguments or progressively specialize models toward event-centric objectives, which ultimately limits effective grounding of visual evidence to high level event roles in MEE.
+This task was first systematically formulated by Li et al.~\cite{li-etal-2020-cross}, who established the M2E2 benchmark and provided an initial formalization of event extraction across text and images.
+Early approaches mainly relied on cross-modal alignment to transfer event semantics across modalities.
+Representative methods include FLAT~\cite{li-etal-2020-cross} and WASE~\cite{li-etal-2020-cross}, which learn weakly supervised structured embeddings to associate textual event mentions with visual evidence.
+Subsequent studies further improved cross-modal correspondence through more explicit alignment mechanisms, such as unified contrastive learning in UniCL~\cite{10.1145/3503161.3548132} and event-aware pretraining in CLIP-EVENT~\cite{9879585}.
+To address the scarcity of annotated multimedia event data, later work explored several directions, including synthetic data generation and curriculum training in CAMEL~\cite{10.1145/3581783.3612526}, cross-modal multi-task learning in X-MTL~\cite{Cao2025XMTL}, unified template formulation in MMUTF~\cite{seeberger-etal-2024-mmutf}, text-centric extraction enhanced by visual object representations in UMIE~\cite{Sun2024UMIE}, and coarse-to-fine inference in MGIM~\cite{10533232}.
+Despite steady progress, these approaches mainly focus on cross-modal semantic alignment, data adaptation, or task unification, and do not explicitly model internal event structure among arguments or progressively specialize models toward event-centric objectives, which ultimately limits effective grounding of visual evidence to high-level event roles in MEE.

 More recently, advances in VLMs have motivated a new line of research on applying foundation models to MEE.
 Most existing studies primarily explore adaptation strategies at inference-time or with limited parameter updates, aiming to exploit the strong cross-modal reasoning capabilities of large models under constrained supervision.
 For example, SSGPF~\cite{11210082} adopts a step-wise prompting strategy guided by event schemas with limited parameter updates, while KE-MME~\cite{yu-etal-2025-multimedia} applies knowledge editing to VLMs without additional parameter optimization.
 In parallel, Xing et al.~\cite{xing-etal-2025-benchmarking} show that although VLMs demonstrate strong reasoning capability on M2E2, they still face clear limitations in semantic precision, argument grounding, and consistency.
 Obviously, existing approaches built on VLMs mainly rely on prompting, in-context learning or limited adaptation and do not fully leverage supervised fine-tuning to explicitly enhance structured, event-centric representations.